Working with controls in scripts

 - Set its name to Items.

-- Set its List property to
+- Set its List property to A;B;C;.

 - Save the form with the name Item Selection.